Rabun0510/Getdata012-project/README.md

 This file contains information about the tidy dataset that was creating using the data as described above.

 ###run_analysis.R
-This R-script file contains the source code that was written to obtain and clean the given dataset to have a output as required for the course project.
+This R-script file contains the source code that was written to obtain and clean the given dataset to have an output as required for the course project.

 The following files from the original dataset were used.
 A short description of what information was obtained from each file is given: